 Take to the Sky

 Take to the Sky is a fun filled, uplifting anthem dedicated to the history and romance of flight.
-With a catchy melody and soaring harmony sections, this piece is a guaranteed winner for the finale of any concert.
-It is also and educational experience as there is a section that details the history of flight from Icarus to the space race.
+With a catchy melody and soaring harmony sections, this piece is a terrifc finale to a concert.
+Also and educational experience as there is a section that details the history of flight from Icarus to the space race...

 The Hero's Journey